Rimini: Renaissance and Enlightenment

 At the beginning of the 16th century, Rimini, now a secondary town of the Papal States, was ruled by an Apostolic Legate.
 Towards the end of the 16th century, the municipal square (now Piazza Cavour), which had been closed off on a site where the Poletti Theatre was subsequently built, was redesigned.
 The statue of Pope Paul V has stood in the centre of the square next to the fountain since 1614.

-In the 16th century, the 'grand square' (now the Piazza Tre Martiri in honor of three civilians hanged by the retreating Nazis at the end of World War II), which was where markets and tournaments were held, underwent various changes.
+In the 16th century, the 'grand square', which was where markets and tournaments were held, underwent various changes.
 A small temple dedicated to Saint Anthony of Padua and a clock tower were built there, giving the square its present shape and size.

 Until the 18th century raiding armies, earthquakes, famines, floods and pirate attacks ravaged the city.
-In this gloomy situation and due to a weakened local economy, fishing took on great importance, a fact testified by the construction of structures such as the fish market and the lighthouse.
+In this gloomy situation and due to a weakened local economy, fishing took on great importance, a fact testified by the construction of structures such as the fish market and Rimini Lighthouse.

 In 1797, Rimini, along with the rest of Romagna, was affected by the passage of the Napoleonic army and became part of the Cisalpine Republic.
 Napoleonic policy suppressed the monastic orders, confiscating their property and thus dispersing a substantial heritage, and demolished many churches including the ancient cathedral of Santa Colomba.

 Modern history

-On 30 March 1815, Joachim Murat launched his Rimini Proclamation to the Italian people from here, hoping to incite them to unity and independence.
+The troops of Joachim Murat, King of Naples, marched through Rimini on 30 March 1815.
+In a last attempt to gain allies before his defeat in the Neapolitan War, Murat published the Rimini Proclamation, one of the earliest calls for Italian unification.
 In 1845, a band of adventurers commanded by Ribbotti entered the city and proclaimed a constitution which was soon abolished.
 In 1860, Rimini and Romagna were incorporated into the Kingdom of Italy.

 The city was transformed after the 1843 founding of the first bathing establishment and the Kursaal, a building constructed to host sumptuous social events, became the symbol of Rimini's status as a tourist resort.

-In just a few years, the seafront underwent considerable development work making Rimini 'the city of small villas'.
-At the beginning of the 20th century, The Grand Hotel, the city's first major accommodation facility, was built near the beach.
+In just a few years, the seafront underwent considerable development work, making Rimini 'the city of small villas'.

-During the first World War, Rimini and its surrounding infrastructure was one of the primary targets of the Austro-Hungarian Navy.
+During World War I, Rimini and its surrounding infrastructure was one of the primary targets of the Austro-Hungarian Navy.
 After Italy's declaration of war on 15 May 1915, the Austro-Hungarian fleet left its harbours the same day and started its assault on the Adriatic coast between Venice and Barletta.
+The 1916 Rimini earthquakes, on 17 May and 16 August, led to the demolition of 615 buildings in the city, with many historic churches severely damaged.
+4,174 people were displaced between Rimini and Riccione.
+On 19 October 1922, Riccione was separated from Rimini to form a separate comune.